improve-ai/tracker-trainer/README.md

 The deployment will also create a *models* S3 bucket in the form of *improveai-{organization}-{project}-{stage}-models*.
 After each round of training, updated models are automatically uploaded to the *models* bucket.

 The *models* bucket is private by default.
-Either configure a CDN in front of the models S3 bucket, or make the '/models/latest/' directory public to serve models directly from S3.
+Make the '/models/latest/' directory public to serve models directly from S3.
+Alternatively, a CDN may be configured in front of the models S3 bucket,

 Model URLs follow the template of **https://{modelsBucket}.s3.amazonaws.com/models/latest/{modelName}.{mlmodel|xgb}.gz**.
 The Android and Python SDKs use .xgb.gz models and the iOS SDK uses .mlmodel.gz models.